General Theory of Static Response for Markov Jump Processes

 which reduces the number of unknown elements of $\mathbb{P}$ to $\#\text{var}=N_{c}N_{e}-N_{c}^2=N_{c}(N-1)$ elements of $\Tilde{\mathbb{B}}$.

-The fact that the local responses are bounded [\cref{eq:sensitivity-local-bound}] can be used to find the set of bounded nonlocal responses.
-For edge currents, it is equivalent to finding nondiagonal elements $P_{ee'}$ that can be written in terms of only diagonal ones $P_{ee}$ and which will thus be bounded.
+For edge parametrisation, the fact that the scaled responses are bounded [\cref{eq:scaled-local-bound}] can be used to find the set of bounded nonlocal responses.
+For edge currents, it is equivalent to finding nondiagonal elements $P_{ee'}$ that can be written in terms of only diagonal ones $P_{ee}$ and thus be bounded.
 To do so, we define the number of independent diagonal elements as $\#\text{ide}$, which reduces the free variables of $\mathbb{P}$ to $\#\text{var}-\#\text{ide}$.
 Since there is always at least one constraint on diagonal elements because $\tr~\mathbb{P}=\text{rk}~\mathbb{P}$, we have $\#\text{ide}\leq N_{e}-1$.
-A greater number of constraints arise in systems with disjoint cycles (i.e. cycles that do not share edges), see \cref{sec:blocks}, such as proofreading networks \cite{murugan2014discriminatory}.
-The condition to bound all nondiagonal elements is
+A greater number of constraints arise in systems with disjoint cycles (i.e. cycles that do not share edges), see Sec.
+E of \cite{noteSM} with an illustration for proofreading networks \cite{murugan2014discriminatory}.
+All nondiagonal elements are bounded when